richardbarran/django-photologue/docs/essentials/installation.rst

 .. note::

-    * Pillow is notoriously tricky to install; sometimes it will install smoothly out of the box, sometimes you can spend hours figuring it out - installation issues vary from platform to platform, and from one OS release to the next.
-Google is your friend here, and it's worth noting that Pillow is a fork of PIL, so googling 'PIL installation <your platform>' can also help.
+    * Pillow can be tricky to install; sometimes it will install smoothly out of the box, sometimes you can spend hours figuring it out - installation issues vary from platform to platform, and from one OS release to the next, so listing them here would not be practical.
+Google is your friend, and it's worth noting that Pillow is a fork of PIL, so googling 'PIL installation <your platform>' can also help.
-    * Photologue, like Django itself, only supports the last 2 releases of Django - so it will automatically try to install at least version (current release - 1).
+    * Photologue, like Django itself, only supports the last 2 releases of Django.

 Photologue also uses the Django admin app, `so enable it if you have not already done so <https://docs.djangoproject.com/en/1.4/ref/contrib/admin/>`_.